Dwaipayan001/AI-HealthCareChatBot-With-Voice/README.md

 RUN DOWNLOAD AND RUN ONLY THE .ipynb FILES IN JUPYTERLAB , OTHERWISE THE VOICE PART WILL NOT WORK.

-BELOW I AM MENIONING ALL THE NECESSARY MODULES TO BE INSTALLED IN JUPYTERLAB IN BOTH chatbot.ipynb and training.ipynb TO MAKE IT WORK AS EXPECTED.
+BELOW I AM MENITONING ALL THE NECESSARY MODULES TO BE INSTALLED IN JUPYTERLAB IN BOTH chatbot.ipynb and training.ipynb TO MAKE IT WORK AS EXPECTED.

 pip install tensorflow
 pip install pickle